top of page

 Please note, if you are filling the forms without your celebrant, it is best to fill it out BLOCK letters using BLACK pen or by using the dynamic PDF version to ensure everything is legible.

-The NOIM must be completed, signed and witnessed at least one calendar month and no earlier than 18 months prior to your wedding day.
+The NOIM must be completed, signed, witnessed and lodged with your celebrant at least one calendar month and no earlier than 18 months prior to your wedding day.

 There are several things required for this form to be completed correctly.

-Identification You Need to Present to Your Celebrant and Signatory Witness:
+Identification You Need to Present to Your Celebrant:

-And if you’ve been married before, they'll need to sight:
+And if you’ve been married before, Your Celebrant will need to see:

 How do you 'lodge' it?
 Simple, the lodgement of your NOIM is when you send the completed form to your celebrant.
 If you choose to work with me, we can do this piece of paperwork together at our first official meeting so all you need to organise is your pieces of identification.

-This form will be completed by your celebrant either at your rehearsal or just before your ceremony.
-You will have to sign in the presence of your celebrant, who will also sign the document as the witness.
+This form will be completed with your celebrant either at your rehearsal or just before your ceremony.
+You will each have to meet with the celebrant separately to sign in the presence of your celebrant, who will also sign the document as the witness.
+This form is required to be completed before the ceremony can proceed.
+Before you sign the form, they will ask you some questions to ensure you understand the implications of marriage and that you are freely consenting to get married.
+Once you have both freely confirmed your consent to marry and signed the form it is onto the ceremony!

 3. Legal Certificates of Marriage